ChesterBaltazar/ChesterBaltazar/README.md

 ### My Journey: From Nothing to Cyber Security Aspirant

-My journey into technology wasn't easy it wasn't a straight path, and I'm still far from reaching my ultimate goals.
-I was inspired by my eldest brother and started by teaching myself basic Foundation of Networking and Security.
-Most of my foundational knowledge was taught by myself.
-My knowledge about Networking and Security is Beginner Level and in a few years i will be in intermidiate because of consistency.
+My journey into technology wasn't easy it wasn't a straight path and I'm still far from reaching my goal.
+And I was inspired by Network Chuck and also David Bombal and started by teaching myself basic Foundation of Networking and Security.
+Most of my foundational knowledge was taught by myself My knowledge about Networking and Security is Beginner Level and in a few years i will be in intermidiate level because of consistency.

 #### Current Focus & Future Vision
 Today, I stand at the intersection of development and security.
 My backend experience gives me unique insight into how systems work—and therefore, how they might fail.
 I'm actively studying: